potatolas/cz4010-spn-cipher/README.md

 |
 └───README.md: project details
 |
-└───SPNetwork.ipynb: notebook detailing the usage of the project
+└───SPNetwork.ipynb: notebook detailing the usage of the SPN
 |
 └───utils.py: functions for general use
 |   |   print_bits: for debugging purposes